Ilario Bandini: Transformation and decline

 Formula Junior regulations required an 1100 cc production engine.
 Very belatedly (seeing Coopers had been offering mid-engined racers for sale since 1946), the Bandini Formula Junior used a rear-mounted Fiat engine, tilted 15° from upright.
 It also featured drum brakes, and a Formula 3-style quick-change differential.
 The Bandini was immediately in demand in the United States.
 After a few months, a version with independent suspension appeared, though this was still no match for the dominating Coopers.
 Nevertheless, the car caught the attention of the specialist publications, of Juan Manuel Fangio, and of importer Biener, who immediately ordered five.
 It also gained a following with drivers such as Rodger Ward and Neil Babbs, Jr., who raced it in junior competitions until 1964, and with Roger Penske.

-The 850 cc engine was particularly significant because it was the first engine completely built by Bandini: it was the basis for the subsequent Bandini 1000 cc engine.
+The 850 cc engine was significant because it was the first engine completely built by Bandini: it was the basis for the subsequent Bandini 1000 cc engine.
 The engine featured a monobloc bottom end, and choice of sidedraft or downdraught carburettors, fuel injection, or intercooled turbocharging.
 At the same time, Bandinis continued to appear in the United States powered by engines from Mercury, Saab, Offenhauser, MG, O.S.C.A., Alfa Romeo, and even 365 ci (6 liter) Cadillac engines (in the fashion of the Allard J2).

 In 1960, Ilario Bandini was invited to Daytona, where the Racemaster team took part in the famous sports car event with a 'Saponetta' and a Zagato-bodied Berlinetta, driven by Luckens, Richardson, and Callanan.
-Bandini was feted as a true "star" by CBS television: he was presented with the Keys to the city by Daytona's mayor.
-Noticing Bandini himself had just finished working on the team's engines, the mayor pronounced, "...
-I am happy to give this award to a man who knows how to use his hands, and not just his head."
+Bandini was feted as a true "star" by CBS television; he was presented with the Keys to the city by Daytona's mayor.

 Bandini and a 750 Sport Internazionale at Daytona, 1960.